petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 tags: science
 ---

-I believe .
+Like everyone else, I wish I had more time - there's too much to do with only 24 hours a day!
+If graduate school has taught me one thing, it's the value of time.
+Yet I spend much of my research time doing low-level tasks, like ordering supplies, preparing samples, and converting files.
-Life is too short to
+Life is too short to do these low-level chores over and over again.

 Which is why, as a graduate student, I'm very excited for increased automation in science.
 Unlike, say, customer service, science is an ideal field for automation: